EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Methods

 \subsection{Repeated Training and Attribution Sampling}

-We initially conducted the EvoXplain analysis using Gini-based feature importance and observed the same qualitative phenomenon of structured explanatory multiplicity across repeated training runs; we focus on SHAP in this paper because it is the attribution method most commonly used in deployed models and high-stakes decision-making contexts.
+We initially conducted EvoXplain analysis using Gini-based feature importance and observed the same qualitative phenomenon of structured explanatory multiplicity across repeated training runs.
+The results reported in this paper use SHAP and LIME as the two attribution lenses, selected because they are the most widely deployed model-agnostic attribution methods in applied settings.
+Reporting both lenses additionally allows us to separate properties of the attribution method from properties of the underlying training pipeline (Section~\ref{sec:meta-xai}).

-Let $\mathcal{A}$ denote a model class (e.g., Logistic Regression or Random Forests).
-For each run $r = 1,\dots,R$, we train $\mathcal{A}$ from an independent random seed while keeping the data split, preprocessing, and hyperparameters fixed.
-After each training run, we compute feature-level attributions using a chosen interpretability method (here, SHAP), yielding an attribution vector $\mathbf{e}_r \in \mathbb{R}^d$ over the $d$ input features.
+Let $\mathcal{A}$ denote a model class (e.g., Logistic Regression or a gradient-boosted ensemble).
+For each run $r = 1,\dots,R$, we train $\mathcal{A}$ under an independently instantiated admissible training pipeline, while keeping the data split and preprocessing fixed.
+A pipeline instantiation may involve stochastic sources (e.g., optimiser initialisation) and/or admissible hyperparameter configurations.